 The signal person must have proven knowledge of both proper crane operation and signaling procedures and be capable of safely and efficiently directing the crane operator in controlling the crane's movements.
 While the person performing the job need not possess the physical skills of a crane operator, they must be; trained, evaluated, qualified and understand safe operations of a crane.
-In addition to the standard crane hand signals, the signal person must know which manipulations a crane can perform safely and which can cause damage or injure fellow workers.
-If the crane operator is requesting/signaling a maneuver that is unsafe the signal person should refuse it.
+In addition to the standard crane hand signals, the signal person must know which manipulations a crane operator is requesting/signaling a maneuver that is unsafe the signal person should refuse it.
 In many instances the crane operator's view is limited and he/she must rely on the signal person to signal the appropriate crane maneuvers to assure the safety of the lift.
 When the signal person is knowledgeable and conscientious enough not to request dangerous or unsafe maneuvers a double check of safety is achieved between he/she and the crane operator.